juliazartn/personal/README.md

 * Create blog for projects detailing process and purpose
 * Upload other projects in progress
 * Refine layout of Website ie: possibly change slide in drawer for bigger screens
+* Use React.js to create project tiles cleaner